electraone/datafiles/manual/src/developers/nightly.md

 - Add a SysEx call to obtain information about currently running Electra One application and preset [Midi Implementation - Get an application information](./midiimplementation.html#get-an-application-information).
 The call is used in the Bitwig extension maintained by Joris.
 - Fix: Issue of fader value not being shown properly for asymetric value rangers [Asymmetric range causes screen garbage](https://forum.electra.one/t/asymmetric-range-causes-screen-garbage/1000).
 - Fix: Display overlay labels corretly for values above 255 [Fader overlay doesn’t work past 255](https://forum.electra.one/t/fader-overlay-doesnt-work-past-255/1005).
 - Fix: Repaint List detail correctly.
-The background was transparent and therefore leaving artifacts on the acreen.
+The background was transparent and therefore leaving artifacts on the screen.

 ## 2.0.7b